Monarch Butterfly Biosphere Reserve: Criticism

 Conservation is mostly done through restrictions on the lands but the management of the reserve has not had direct participation by the communities affected by it.
-Some public and private entities have worked with communities to develop incentives to conserve forests and take advantage of the tourism that the butterflies bring.
-However, success in this has been spotty.
+Some public and private community entities have tried to incentivize forest conservation and capitalize on butterfly tourism, with mixed results.
 Some communities are pushing back against the restrictions and demanding to be allowed to use more land for agriculture.